cpske/ISP/django/authentication.md

    This url and view is not provided by Django:
    /signup              signup      templates/registration/sign_up.html
    ```

-   Do this in the next 3 steps:
+### Create a Template For Login

+Optionally also create a "Logged Out" or "Sign up" template.

 6. Create directories `templates` and `templates/registrion` in your application top-level folder:
    ```
    ku-polls/
        mysite/
        polls/
-       templates/             <--- new directory
+       templates/             <--- new directory (maybe)
            registration/      <--- new directory
    ```